silvhua/ChatGPT-sentiment-analysis/README.md

 <br>

 ## Step 3.
-Seek ChatGPT's Wisdom using LangChain
+Seek GPT 3.5's Wisdom using LangChain
-`LangChain` provides libraries that facilitate use of the ChatGPT API.
+`LangChain` provides libraries that facilitate use of the OpenAI API.
 One useful tool is their prompt templates, which allow you to easily swap out one part of the prompt (e.g. the text to analyze, as indicated by `{}`) while keeping the main instructions constant.

 Here are the prompt templates I used to generate my final responses: